-CBS All Access subscribers, you’re about to enter The Twilight Zone — and Jordan Peele will be your tour guide.
+CBS All Access subscribers, you’re about to enter The Twilight Zone with Jordan Peele as your tour guide.

-Casting for the first set of episodes got underway in late 2018.
-Among the first cast members announced for the series was The Big Sick star Kumail Nanjiani (pictured below), who will star in an episode written by Alex Rubens (Key and Peele), according to Deadline.
-He joins previously announced cast members Sanaa Lathan (The Best Man) and Adam Scott (Parks and Recreation).
+Among the first cast members announced for the series was The Big Sick star Kumail Nanjiani (pictured below), who stars in an episode written by Alex Rubens (Key and Peele), according to Deadline.

 The initial announcement of the project was made during a company earnings call by now-former CBS Corp.
 CEO Leslie Moonves in November 2017, per The Hollywood Reporter.
 This was followed by the first, creepy teaser for the series, which was released earlier this year and offered a preview of Peele’s delivery of the show’s iconic introduction — made famous by original host and creator Rod Serling.